mmuellersk/noWord/noWord/plugins/TransformationBlock/manual.md

 ### <a name="manual"></a> Transformation block

-Transforms one or up to 3 resources to new resources using the specified transformation algorithm.
+Transforms one or multiple resources to new a resource using the specified transformation algorithm.

 Default transformation are defined in the following file:
 [DefaultTransformation](../../../noWord/common/DefaultTransformation.py)